Iowa Sports Betting Enjoys Strong November

 But that’s not all that’s holding mobile sports betting back in Iowa, with wagering options limited to just a small handful of operators.

-William Hill are by far the largest of these, having been one of the first to market and partnered with four state casinos, including Prairie Meadows in Altoona.
+William Hill is by far the largest of these, having been one of the first to market and partnered with four state casinos, including Prairie Meadows in Altoona.

 That is proving a perfect marriage as the suburban Des Moines racetrack handled a total of $20.6 million in wagers last month, of which $19.1 million (around 92%) came via their William Hill-operated mobile product.